javalent/obsidian-leaflet/README.md

 ### Default Map Marker

-The efault marker setting allows you to define a marker that other markers can be layered on top of.
+The default marker setting allows you to define a marker that other markers can be layered on top of.
 If no additional markers have been added, right clicking on the map will place this marker.

 #### Marker Icon